devbisme/skidl/README.rst

         :target: https://pypi.python.org/pypi/skidl

-|skidl| is a module that allows you to compactly describe the interconnection of
-electronic circuits and components using Python.
+SKiDL is a module that allows you to compactly describe the interconnection of electronic circuits and components using Python.
 The resulting Python program performs electrical rules checking for common mistakes and outputs a netlist that serves as input to